All The Major Events Canceled By Coronavirus (Updated)

 Last updated 3/11/20

-Although the coronavirus, also known as COVID-19, has not officially been declared a pandemic, multiple companies have canceled events around the world due to fear of travel.
+The coronavirus, or COVID-19, has officially been declared a pandemic.
+Multiple companies have canceled events around the world due to fear of travel.
 Here are the latest.

 The Latest: E3 2020

-Arguably the biggest gaming conference in the world, E3 2020 is canceled, according to Ars Technica.
+Arguably the biggest gaming conference in the world, E3 2020 is canceled.
 The three-day conference was originally scheduled to take place in early June at the Los Angeles Convention Center.

-Although the reason for the cancelation has not been given yet, it brings in thousands of people from across the globe which could accelerate the coronavirus spread in the United States.
+Growing concerns over the coronavirus is the cause of the cancelation.
+It brings in thousands of people from across the globe which could accelerate the spread in the United States.
 Some participating companies included Activision Blizzard (NASDAQ: ATVI), Amazon (NASDAQ: AMZN), NVIDIA (NASDAQ: NVDA), Microsoft’s (NASDAQ: MSFT) Xbox and Take-Two Interactive (NASDAQ: TTWO).

 Chicago's St. Patrick's Day Parade